An efficient method for the incompressible Navier-Stokes equations on irregular domains with no-slip boundary conditions, high order up to the boundary: Conclusions

 In addition, we devise and implement a second order discretization (uniform up to the boundary) of the equations on irregular domains.
 We address the issue of numerical stability for the normal boundary velocity by adding an appropriate feedback term to the equations.
 For the scheme, we use finite differences on a regular, staggered grid, so that the domain boundary can be immersed within an $N\times M\/$ mesh.
 We discretize to second order spatial accuracy, and verify the order of accuracy in $L^{\infty}\/$, both for the velocity and the pressure on an irregular domain.
 Hence, the solutions\footnote{Note that we have explored only the case where the solution is at least $C^4\/$.} converge $O((\Delta x)^2)\/$ uniformly (all the way up to the boundary) as the grid spacing $\Delta x \rightarrow 0\/$.
 Although, we formulate and implement the scheme in two dimensions, the algorithm has a natural extension to three dimensions.

 There are several issues and extensions that we hope to address in future work.
 First, for irregular domains on a regular grid, the proposed momentum equation boundary conditions implicitly couple all the components of the velocity field.
 Therefore, the resulting vector heat operator, $\partial_t - \mu\,\Delta$, cannot be solved ``component by component''.
 This makes the implementation of schemes that do a naive implicit treatment of the stiff viscosity term computationally expensive, is there a better way?
-Second, since we handle the pressure boundary conditions implicitly, our discretized Poisson equation does not have a symmetric matrix --- even though the deviations from symmetry are ``small'' (i.e.: just the rows involving the boundary terms).
-In practice, the Poisson inversion dominates the computational expense.
-Hence a symmetric formulation would be very desirable, both for numerical stability reasons, as well as to be able to exploit fast Poisson matrix solvers.
-Third, the formulation in this paper is for fixed domains, but extensions to deformable and or moving geometries seem possible.
-Fourth, can the ideas in this paper be extended to flows with variable densities (e.g.: stratified flows)?
+Second, the formulation in this paper is for fixed domains, but extensions to deformable and or moving geometries seem possible.
+Third, can the ideas in this paper be extended to flows with variable densities (e.g.: stratified flows)?
 Lastly, there is the issue of obtaining implementation of the boundary conditions that yield smooth errors.
 As explained in \S~\ref{subsec:DerivativesOrder}, this guarantees that the derivatives of the flow velocity have the same order of accuracy as the velocity itself, allowing an accurate calculation of the fluid forces on objects immersed in the flow (as well as the domain boundaries).